-…by Henry Kamens for Veterans Today and New Eastern Outlook, Moscow
+…by Henry Kamens for VT and New Eastern Outlook, Moscow

 Things have been tense on the Nagorno-Karabakh frontline for a long time.
 Somehow, over the past few years, we have heard more and more of active hostilities, the deployment of heavy weaponry and heated engagements with these new weapons.

 Nagorno-Karabakh is now effectively a fortress rather than merely an ethnic Armenian enclave in Azerbaijan, due to the Nagorno-Karabakh Republic declared there by the occupying forces being backed by the Armenian authorities and the international Diaspora.
 Observers on the ground have no doubt that it is now enduring the heaviest fighting in years.